grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/google/index.md

 Available in [Grafana Enterprise](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud/).
 {{< /admonition >}}

-Grafana supports syncing users to teams and role-based access control roles based on their Google groups.
+Grafana supports syncing users to teams and roles based on their Google groups.

 To set up group sync for Google OAuth: